l1lgadil1/finance-tracking-web/memory-bank/systemPatterns.md

 - UI showcase for component reference and theme demonstration.
 - Financial data visualization with appropriate color coding by transaction type.
 - Transaction type indicators with consistent iconography.

+### Transaction UI Patterns
+- Minimalist card UI with reduced visual noise for better readability.
+- Smart action buttons that:
+  - On desktop: Appear on hover in a semi-transparent container
+  - On mobile: Show a single menu button to conserve space
+- Context-aware button positioning centered vertically for balance
+- Responsive spacing between transaction cards based on screen size
+- Visual grouping of transactions (by date, category, etc.)
+- Transaction status indicators with consistent color coding
+- Progressive disclosure of transaction details

 ## Theme System
 - CSS variables for dynamic theme switching.